How Bad Is It to Bite Your Nails?

 How nail biting leads to cold and flu

 According to the CDC, there are more than 200 cold viruses floating around at any given time.
-Even though the risk factors for acquiring one include a weakened immune system and/or exposure to someone sick, you can significantly reduce your chances of catching a virus by keeping your hands away from your mouth.
+Even though the risk factors for acquiring one include a weakened immune system and/or exposure to someone sick, you can significantly reduce your chances of catching a virus by keeping your hands away from “your face, especially your mouth and nose,” says Dr. Parikh.
 Viruses that cause the flu also flourish on your skin, so wash your hands frequently with soap and water (or use an alcohol-based hand sanitizer), and discourage nail biting by chewing gum.
+“Keeping nails short is the best deterrent so you are not tempted,” says Dr. Parikh.
+“Some nail biters report painting their nails with a clear or colored polish that deters nail biting due to the taste.”

 How nail biting can harm your teeth

 Nail biting can also damage the teeth and gums.
-The Academy of General Dentistry has found that nail biting can crack, chip, or wear down the front teeth, and also potentially lead to sore gums and gum tissue damage.
-Check with your dentist if having a mouth guard can help you to stop biting your nails—or at least minimize some of the damage it can cause.
+Nail biting can crack, chip, or wear down the front teeth, and also potentially lead to sore gums and gum tissue damage.
+Ask your dentist if a mouthguard could help you to stop biting your nails—or at least minimize some of the damage it can cause.
 She may also be able to suggest some other techniques to help you quit the habit for good.
+A study published in 2016 in Case Reports in Dentistry suggests that a fixed oral appliance placed by a dentist may be a solution since it makes nail biting unpleasant and difficult.
+Next, check out these 10 tips for strong, healthy nails.